Most camera operators enter the profession as trainees, assistant camera operators or 'runners'.

 The job can be physically tiring and demanding, often requiring travel between locations and long and irregular working hours.

 Most vacancies are available in major cities such as Leeds, Manchester, Birmingham and London.
-Opportunities are advertised via the internet, in newspapers, and specialist publications such as Audio Visual and Broadcastmagazine.
+Opportunities are advertised via the internet, in newspapers, and in specialist publications such as Audio Visual and Broadcast magazine.
 Networking, job shadowing and speculative applications are advisable.

 There are routes into camera operating for both university graduates and school leavers.

 Practical skills, enthusiasm and relevant experience are usually more highly valued than academic qualifications, although a television, film, photography, media studies or performing arts degree will be helpful.
 It is important to be able to demonstrate a genuine interest in the work, backed up with evidence of theoretical competency and good technical abilities.
-Experience can be gained via hobby interests and/or amateur photography, film or video work.
+Experience can be gained via amateur photography, film or video work and/or relevant hobbies.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.